Smart Eye and Green Hills Software Demonstrate Integrated Driver Monitoring and Mixed-Criticality Platform for Modern Vehicle Architectures at CES 2026

-This production-focused demonstration showcases real-time driver monitoring, safe and secure ECU consolidation with unified system debugging
+GOTHENBURG, SWEDEN and SANTA BARBARA, CA / ACCESS Newswire / January 5, 2026 / Smart Eye (STO:SEYE)(OTC PINK:SMTEF)(FRA:SE9) - This production-focused demonstration showcases real-time driver monitoring, safe and secure ECU consolidation with unified system debugging.

 Smart Eye, the global leader in Human Insight AI and Driver Monitoring Systems (DMS), and Green Hills Software, the worldwide leader in embedded safety and security, today announced a joint demonstration at CES 2026 highlighting how safety-critical driver monitoring can be seamlessly integrated into modern, consolidated automotive software-defined vehicle architectures.